-June 13th, 2023
+June 26th, 2024

-COMES NOW, the Lone Star Chapter of the Sierra Club and files these brief comments on AEP Texas's proposed adjustment to its Energy Efficiency Cost Recovery Factor and the programs it plans to implement in 2024.
+COMES NOW, the Lone Star Chapter of the Sierra Club and files these brief comments on AEP Texas's proposed adjustment to its Energy Efficiency Cost Recovery Factor and the programs it plans to implement in 2025.
 The Sierra Club is still considering whether to intervene as a party in the case, and will submit a motion before the deadline if it plans to formally intervene in the case.
 In any case, we wanted to make these comments to support a much bigger program.
 Given that energy efficiency remains a cost effective solution that benefits consumers, authorizing a much larger budget under the cost caps should be pursued.
+We also wanted to point out that while SB 1699, approved by the Legislature in 2023, encourages ERCOT TDUs to add residential demand response to their programs, thus far AEP has not committed to adding such a program.
+We think they should.

-AEP APPEARS TO BE MEETING THE LAW, BUT IS FAILING TO CONSIDER THE OPPORTUNITY TO IMPLEMENT ALL COST-EFFICIENT AND AVAILABLE ENERGY EFFICIENCY EVEN AS THEY SEEK THE FULL PERFORMANCE BONUS
+AEP APPEARS TO BE MEETING THE LAW, BUT IS FAILING TO CONSIDER THE OPPORTUNITY TO IMPLEMENT ALL COST-EFFICIENT AND AVAILABLE ENERGY EFFICIENCY EVEN AS THEY SEEK THE FULL PERFORMANCE BONUS; AND THEY SEEM TO IGNORE SB 1699

-On June 1st , AEP Texas filed an application to adjust its energy efficiency cost recovery factor (EECRF) to implement energy efficiency programs intended to meet the requirements found in 39.905 and associated rules approved by the PUCT.
+On May 31st, 2024, AEP Texas filed an application to adjust its energy efficiency cost recovery factor (EECRF) to implement energy efficiency programs intended to meet the requirements found in 39.905 and associated rules approved by the PUCT.
 AEP Texas's proposed 2024 EECRF and EE plans are very similar to its previous plans from 2022 and 2023.
-They are proposing to spend a similar amount - roughly \$25 million - to what they spent in 2022 and 2023, are proposing to recover their full performance bonus, and meet similar goals, easily exceeding them.
+They are proposing to spend a similar amount - roughly \$25 million - to what they spent between 2022 and 2024, are proposing to recover their full performance bonus, and meet similar goals, easily exceeding them.
 Their budget includes a performance bonus topping \$6 million dollars meaning that about 25% of ratepayer funds would be used to pay for a performance bonus for easily meeting their demand and energy savings goals.